 Yes, this is a call-out.
 And I agree, just as Barack Obama pointed out the other day, call-out culture is not activism.
 This is a call out, but it isn’t activism, only my effort to try to spread awareness about popular conservationist (not conservative) viewpoints.
 On the flipside, “sharing nature” with “friends” isn’t activism either.
 I hear that argument frequently from people who are whoring out remote slices of nature to strangers via social media.
 The argument that the more people we get into the woods the safer the woods will be, is a failed argument.
 In the age of fractional attention spans, overpopulation, and call out culture, folks are not storming the House of Representatives or writing letters.
 At best they’re sending powerless text messages and signing petitions, mean-tweeting.
 They’re eating burgers as they speed down highways past acres and acres soon-to-be-desert cattle range, headed towards that slot canyon you extensively Go-Pro’d.
 The only army you’re helping to build is an army of hashtaggers who leave more than footprints.

 Please go out there and enjoy the quiet.
 Keep it to yourself and between close friends.
 Trust me, it makes your experience much more precious when you do.

-I’ve made the mistake of sharing beta with strangers (trying to keep people ON the trail and OFF the crypto), and regret it now.
-Get in touch if you want to introduce yourself, have a selfless Leave No Trace ethic, and want the free fancy maps.
+* I’ve made the mistake of sharing beta with strangers (trying to keep people ON the trail and OFF the crypto), and regret it now.
+Get in touch if you want to introduce yourself, have a selfless Leave No Trace ethic, aren’t trying to build a brand or social media following, write a guide book, or film a movie, and want the free fancy maps.